Beginner’s Guide to Planning Permission in Ireland

 Intuitively it makes sense that societies should plan for what types of development will be permitted in a given area.
-In the absence of planning, one ends up with a situation such as in Houston Texas, where roller-coasters & animal feed manufacturing facilities are built beside family homes - see this interesting article for more details.
+In the absence of planning permission in Ireland, one ends up with a situation such as in Houston Texas, where roller-coasters & animal feed manufacturing facilities are built beside family homes - see this interesting article for more details.

 Planning laws came into existence in Ireland with the passage of the Local Government (Planning and Development) Act, 1963.
 Any development that was in place at that point was deemed to be compliant.
 Any development, apart from exempted development, being conducted after the introduction of planning laws required planning permission.

 The objective of planning law is to organise in a logical way what type of development should go where.
 Residential dwellings should not be co-located with heavy industrial operations which in turn should not be co-located with recreational space.
 In terms of who decides what type of development should go where, each local authority in the country produces a development plan which is almost like a business plan for the area under the authority’s control.
 It sets out the vision of the authority and designates certain areas for certain types of development.
 This gives all market participants such as homeowners and developers a high level indication as to what type of development is likely to be permissible in a given location.

 Each local authority publishes a development plan that spans a six year period.
 This plan sets out, at a high level, the principles that will underpin development within the area over the next six years.
 Plans are drafted by local authorities with reference to the National Spatial Strategy which is, in turn, a high level plan for how development should proceed in Ireland.
 A familiarity with the development plan in the area in which you are seeking planning permission is important as this will guide you as to what development is likely to be permitted and what developments would contravene the development plan and as such are likely to be rejected.